sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

 ### High-Level Steps:

-1. The user navigates to the Secure Chat UI URL, which is hosted on Amazon Amplify
+1. The user navigates to the Secure Chat UI URL, which is hosted on AWS Amplify
 2. The page is returned with HTML, CSS, JavaScript.
 User is now able to input the configuration details for Amazon Cognito and Amazon Bedrock Agents
 3. Upon configuration completion, the user is prompted to authenticate using Amazon Cognito with a username and password configured for them in the user pool
 4. After successful authentication, Cognito Identity Pool will negotiate temporary credentials from AWS Simple Token Service (STS)